 Account No.: 240-000943-4

-The transportation cost however, is to be transacted with the Admin Assistant either on the counseling session or on the Day of the Union itself.
+The transportation cost however, is to be given to the Pastor or the Admin Assistant either on the counseling session or on the Day of the Union itself together with the stipend, should the couple decide to provide an additional stipend for the Pastor/Minister.

 We will issue a Holy Union Certificate, certifying your Holy Union under the Metropolitan Community Church.